maubrsp/typescript-node-api-maubrsp/README.md

 # typescript-node-api-maubrsp

-This is a minimalist Node Proxy consept validation using Typescript.
+This is a minimalist Node Proxy concept validation using Typescript.

 ## How to run